Orthogonal-Research-Lab/Periodicity-in-the-Embryo/Abstract.md

 [12] Kimmel, C.B., Ballard, W.W., Kimmel, S.R., Ullmann, B., and Schilling, T.F.
 (1995).
 Stages of Embryonic Development of the Zebrafish. _Developmental Dynamics_,
 203, 253-310.

+Other references:
+Halley-Stott, R.P., Jullien, J., Pasque, V., and Gurdon, J. (2014).
+Mitosis Gives a Brief Window of Opportunity for a Change in Gene Transcription.
+PLoS Biology, 12(7), e1001914. https://doi.org/10.1371/journal.pbio.1001914

+Perez-Carrasco, R., Beentjes, C. and Grima, R. (2020).
+Effects of cell cycle variability on lineage and population measurements of messenger RNA abundance. _Journal of the Royal Society Interface_, 1720200360.